 - Add pumpkin puree and vanilla and mix gently till combined.

-- Add in the dry ingredients and mix well (you can mix the dry ingredients in a separate bowl first to ensure even blending, but I usually just add them directly into the wet mixture so I don’t have an extra bowl to wash).
-Add 1/2 – t tsp of plant milk if the dough looks too dry.
+- Add in the dry ingredients (except cinnamon sugar mixture) and mix well (you can mix the dry ingredients in a separate bowl first to ensure even blending, but I usually just add them directly into the wet mixture so I don’t have an extra bowl to wash).
+Add 1/2 – 1 tsp of plant milk if the dough looks too dry.

-- Roll dough into balls and place on a baking sheet (I like to use this silicone mat).
+- Roll dough into balls, coat in cinnamon sugar, and place on a lined baking sheet (I like to use this silicone mat).
 Slightly flatten into discs (smooth out any cracks if you want perfectly round cookies), then bake at 375°F for 10 minutes.

 - Let them cool for 5 minutes on the baking tray, then transfer to a cooling rack to finish cooling.